Our Valley Places

 Cathedral Provincial Park / Cathedral Lakes

-Prepare to be amazed by the scenery and stunning vistas at Cathedral Provincial Park.
+Prepare to be amazed by the scenery and stunning vistas at Cathedral Lakes Provincial Park.
 From Keremeos, take Hwy.
 3 West and turn left onto Ashnola Rd.
 Follow Ashnola River Road as it turns into Ewart Creek Road.
 Continue down Ewart Creek and follow the signs to Cathedral Lakes.
 Once you arrive, you can hike, explore, or relax.
 Reconnect with nature, that’s what you’re here for, or book in at the Cathedral Lakes Lodge.

 Olalla is a tiny retirement community located a few minutes north of Keremeos.
 The name Olalla is a local adaptation of the Interior Salish word for berries.

-On the eastern edge of the Similkameen, you’ll find the small community of Twin Lakes, located off Hwy 3A on Twin Lakes Road between Hedley and the Hwy 97 junction.
-Accommodation include area B & Bs as well as at the RV Park on the golf course.
+On the eastern edge of the Similkameen, you’ll find the small community of Twin Lakes, located off Hwy 3A on Twin Lakes Road near the Hwy 97 junction.
+Accommodations include area B & Bs as well as at the RV Park on the Twin Lakes Golf Course.